-Step 3.
-Turn on the laser marker by inserting your key and turning it and then pressing the Fiber Laser button.
+- Step 3.
+Turn on the laser marker by following these steps:

+- 1. Insert your key and turn it

+- 2. Press the Scan Head button

+- 3. Press the Fiber Laser button

 Turning the laser key and pressing the buttons out of order may cause electrical hazards as the separate power supplies are grounded in order.
 Do not activate everything quickly.
 Give each power supply time to come on line, activating its fans.
 3 seconds is sufficient.